 Some of these functions are also performed by deacons, elders, and readers.

 Ordained Local Ministry is a non-stipendiary form of the Ministry of Word and Sacrament, aimed at engaging those with an appropriately tested sense of Call towards ordination, but who wish to serve primarily in a localised ministry.
 This would often, though not exclusively, be in support of those working in leadership roles as Parish Ministers (whether full-time or part-time).
 The intention of OLM is to enhance the role already exercised by Auxiliaries, to which there will be no further recruitment.

 The function of the OLM would be a localised one, with appointments to posts the prerogative of Presbytery, in a manner similar to that of the Auxiliary Ministry, to a particular locality or a specific role.

-Deacons are ordained people, like ministers, working in a professional supportive role in a parish or elsewhere.
+Deacons are ordained people working in a professional supportive role in a parish or elsewhere.
 They do not celebrate the sacraments reserved for Ministers of Word and Sacrament.
 More information about the role of Deacons, their area of service and training can be found on our page on the Diaconate.

 A reader is a member of the Kirk whose duties are principally concerned with the ministry of the word and the conduct of public worship.
 Readers can be attached to the ministry team of a parish, and they can also be attached to a group of linked parishes, preaching regularly in one or more congregations, and sharing in pastoral work associated with worship.
 Readers can be used as chaplains in homes for the aged, or assisting in hospitals or schools, and can conduct funerals and share in providing pastoral care for the family.
 They also carry out their traditional role of providing pulpit supply when ministers are absent or on holiday.